-Operational Risk Financial Risk Legal Risk Benefits The City Council must Subject to all The City Council The City Council is ensure the effective appropriate funding must ensure that it seen to be property management of being in place to has robust legal proactive with the all the properties acquire the remaining arrangements in community and its currently acquired as properties, a robust place to ensure the funders to finding a

-part of the Exemplar financial plan will Developer is positive solution in

-scheme, and as soon as need to be in place to contractually current

-1 • committed to the

-contracts are in place, manage the "property economically

-must ensure a robust management plan" for scheme, and at the challenging times.

-management plan is in the scheme, and the same time, any

-place to manage the revised funding legal agreements

-said properties up until agreement with HCA are made with HCA

-all the properties have will reflect such costs. to accept further

-been acquired (either by funding for the

-agreement or As an interim scheme.

-compulsory purchase provision, funds will

-order). need to be made

-available to cover the
+Operational Risk Financial Risk Legal Risk Benefits The City Council must Subject to all The City Council The City Council is ensure the effective appropriate funding must ensure that it seen to be property management of being in place to has robust legal proactive with the all the properties acquire the remaining arrangements in community and its currently acquired as properties, a robust place to ensure the funders to finding a part of the Exemplar financial plan will Developer is positive solution in scheme, and as soon as need to be in place to contractually current contracts are in place, manage the "property committed to the economically must ensure a robust management plan" for scheme, and at the challenging times. management plan is in the scheme, and the same time, any place to manage the revised funding legal agreements said properties up until agreement with HCA are made with HCA all the properties have will reflect such costs. to accept further been acquired (either by funding for the agreement or As an interim scheme. compulsory purchase provision, funds will order). need to be made available to cover the

-holding costs of the

-properties, as current

-funding for this

-expires on 31 st March

-2009.
-These costs

-are contained within

-Table 1 and will be

-covered, should

-option 1 be approved.

-It is estimated that up

-to £66,000 of the

-£148,200 would need

-I

-to be allocated, within

-$\frac{\text{Option 2}}{\text{The City Council does not approve in principle the revised proposal to deliver a "new build" Exemplar scheme in line with the Development process that has been carried$ out.
+Option 2 The City Council does not approve in principle the revised proposal to deliver a "new build" Exemplar scheme in line with the Development process that has been carried out.